Under Trump, citizenship and visa agency focuses on fraud | WTOP

 Edlow said the blanket interview requirement has been scrapped and whether such applicants are called in depends on the case.

-Workers are preparing for Trump’s rule that dramatically expands criteria for denying green cards to those receiving taxpayer-funded benefits.
-The U.S. Supreme Court decided in a 5-4 vote in January that the policy could take effect, but the coronavirus put it on hold until September.
+The agency is bringing back Trump’s rule that dramatically expands criteria for denying green cards to those receiving taxpayer-funded benefits.
+The U.S. Supreme Court decided in a 5-4 vote in January that the policy could take effect, but enforcement was briefly halted by a federal judge due to the coronavirus.

 Processing times for employment-based green cards jumped to 14.5 months in an 11-month period ending Aug.
 31, up from 6.8 months in the 2016 fiscal year.
 For citizenship, it rose to 9.1 months from 5.6 months.